nausicaan/wordpress/README.md

----
-title: Creating a WordPress Stack
-description: How to create a fully functioning WordPress Stack with Nginx, MariaDB, and WordPress (including Composer, WP-CLI, and Memcached) using Docker and Quay.
----

 # WordPress Stack

-Create a fully functioning WordPress Stack with Nginx, MariaDB, and WordPress (including Composer, WP-CLI, and Memcached) using Docker.
+Create a fully functioning WordPress Stack with Nginx, MariaDB, and WordPress ( including Composer and WP-CLI ) using Docker.

 ![Stack](stack.webp)

 ## Prerequisites

 Applications needed will be: